emmaclinton/emmaclinton.github.io/DSM_sql/dsm.md

 ```

 **RESULTS**

+Our results show that the majority of wards with high greenspace access are located near the coast in the most well-developed and organized area of the city.
+This aligns well with the findings of recent studies.
+For instance, [a recent study](http://www.centreforsustainablecities.ac.uk/research/dar-es-salaam-the-unplanned-urban-sprawl-threatening-neighbourhood-sustainability/) found that the rates of development in Dar es Salaam are outpacing the capacity of the government to promote sustainable neighborhood development.
+This may mean that, among other things, neighborhood planning does not incorporate greenspace access.

 ![Percent of Residences with Access to Greenspace by Ward](/assets/wardPct_DSM.png)
-_Fig.
-1._ A map of percent of residences within 0.25km of a greenspace in Dar es Salaam.
+**Fig. 1.** A map of percent of residences within 0.25km of a greenspace in Dar es Salaam.

 Here is a [link to a web map of our final results](/assets/index.html).